lady-thee/welcome_to_my_github/README.md

 I am interested in becoming a Software engineer.
 It's a hectic road but I'm up for the challenge.

 ## My Current Stack 🌱
 Currently, I am mastering the secrets of Django, the web framework of Python.
+Edit: I have added JavaScript NodeJs/Express JS and Nest Js to my armoury

 ## 💞️ Can I collaborate?
 Why, yes!
 Of course, I wanna work with you, I can only grow to be a goddess of programming if I work with people to build more interesting objects.
 I hope we get to work together! 💞️💞️